ChunShiangLiu/inft1016_sp2_2023_practicals/Assignment_3_WebPage/README.md

 * **Medical Imaging Software:** Development of image processing and analysis tools for medical imaging modalities, such as MRI, CT scans, and ultrasound, to aid in diagnosis and treatment planning.
 - **Research Data Management:** Implementation of data management systems and pipelines to handle large-scale medical research data, including data integration, cleaning, and analysis.

-### Technologies Used
+## Technologies Used
 1. Programming Languages: Python, JavaScript, Java, C++, C#
 2. Web Development Frameworks: HTML, CSS, and JavaScript
 3. Version Control: Git, GitHub

 ![alt](https://os-system.com/blog/wp-content/uploads/2020/08/hospital-management-software.jpg)

-## Installation
-1. Clone the repository: git clone https://github.com/ChunShiangLiu/inft1016_sp2_2023_practicals.git
-2. Set up the necessary configuration files, environment variables, and database connections as specified in the project documentation.

-### Summary
+## Summary
 The use of software and application programming in healthcare has led to significant advances in patient care.
 Technologies such as electronic health records and clinical decision support systems have increased efficiency and accuracy.
 However, challenges remain in data security and user experience.
 Despite this, emerging technologies such as artificial intelligence and precision medicine offer new opportunities for innovation and improved patient care.
 By recognizing limitations, utilizing advantages, and investing in emerging technologies, software engineer can bring about positive change in healthcare delivery.

+### Installation
+1. Clone the repository: git clone https://github.com/ChunShiangLiu/inft1016_sp2_2023_practicals.git
+2. Set up the necessary configuration files, environment variables, and database connections as specified in the project documentation.